 immito is authorized to provide commercial loans under the United States Small Business Administration ("SBA") 7(a) program in all 50 states and U.S. territories. immito's loan policies and process ensure loans meet the eligibility requirements of the SBA 7(a) program, and risk is assessed and approved by immito's credit committee in compliance with its underwriting standards.
-As of December 31, 2019, immito had closed on loans with a principal balance of over \$7 million under the SBA 7(a) program.
+As of December 31, 2020, immito had a principal balance of over \$51.1 million under the SBA 7(a) and PPP program.
 LISC provides a line of credit to immito to support its small business lending activity.

-As a non-bank 7(a) lender, immito participated as an eligible lender under the PPP, a COVID-19 relief program implemented by the SBA with support from the Department of the Treasury, to provide qualifying organizations forgivable PPP loans of up to \$10 million for eligible payroll and non-payroll costs.
-These loans carry a fixed rate of 1.00% and a term of two years (loans made before June 5, 2020) or five years (loans made on or after June 5, 2020), if not forgiven, in whole or in part.
-As of June 30, 2020, immito had made 273 loans for \$46.5 million.
+As a non-bank 7(a) lender, immito participated as an eligible lender under PPP, a COVID-19 relief program implemented by the SBA with support from the Department of the Treasury, to provide qualifying organizations forgivable PPP loans of up to \$10 million for eligible payroll and non-payroll costs.
+These loans are 100% guaranteed by the SBA and carry a fixed rate of 1.00% and a term of two years (loans made before June 5, 2020) or five years (loans made on or after June 5, 2020), if not forgiven, in whole or in part.
+As of June 30, 2021, immito had made 365 PPP loans for \$55.6 million.

 BFF purchases portions of loans from participating CDFIs, including LISC.
-As of June 30, 2020, BFF had purchased loans with a principal balance of \$1.6 million.
+As of December 31, 2020, BFF had purchased loans with a principal balance of \$10.3 million.
+In addition, as of December 31, 2020, BFF Side Car had made two loans with an aggregate principal balance of \$6.5 million.